If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

 That’s not why you’re intersted in Clen.

-So let’s just get to the point, shall we?
+So let’s just cut to the chase, shall we?

 There are two primary reasons why people–particularly in the fitness community–use Clenbuterol.